alexburky/rflexa/README.md

 # rflexa

-rflexa is a complete, Python based, receiver function workflow tool, with the purpose of assisting the observational seismologist *from station to subsurface*.
-Although initially built for receiver function analysis, the individual modules can be extracted for use and integrated into your existing workflow.
+rflexa is a complete receiver function workflow tool, with the purpose of assisting the observational seismologist *from station to subsurface*.
+Although initially built for receiver function analysis, the individual modules can be extracted for use and integrated into your existing workflow. rflexa exists as two independent branches, a MATLAB version, and a Python version.

-## Getting Started
+## Python Version
 This guide is not intended to be a complete introduction to Python, but if you are new to the Python programming language I highly recommend you go through the following steps before continuing any